Vittozich/react-test-app/README.md

 `this.props.someElement`

-Not need redefine prop as state or something in recipient component
+Not need redefine a prop as a state or something in a recipient component

 (In Vue.js need)

 <hr>

-When use .map method in array functions need set `key` for inner element
+When use .map method in array functions need to set `key` for inner element

 <hr>